Elsa Schiaparelli & Salvador Dali, Together Again

 For fashion people, Elsa Schiaparelli, the designer credited with what we know to be couture, is one of the most influential, period.
 “I think Schiaparelli was much more inventive than Chanel — there were many more silhouettes,” Dilys Blum, senior curator of costumes and textiles at the Philadelphia Museum of Art, said of the designer, who was best known for her collaboration with Surrealists, especially Salvador Dali.
 The pair’s lobster print dress was worn by Wallis Simpson, the future Duchess of Windsor, which, with its sheer paneling and the barnacle reaching toward her nether regions was considered quite scandalous at the time.
 Now, the artist and the designer are together once again, with their friendship and shared admiration currently on display at the Dali Museum in Saint Petersburg, Florida.

-The Dali Museum, according to its chief operating officer, Kathy Grief, has been in the works for at least five years, but it two took two years to create this exhibit specifically, “in terms of solidifying the vision for it, collaborating with our partners at Schiaparelli Paris and securing key loans from the Philadelphia Museum of Art, the Met and private collectors.”
+The Dali Museum has wanted to do some sort of fashion exhibition for the last five years, according to its chief operating officer, Kathy Greif, it two took two years to create this exhibit specifically, “in terms of solidifying the vision for it, collaborating with our partners at Schiaparelli Paris and securing key loans from the Philadelphia Museum of Art, the Met and private collectors.”
 And as Schiaparelli Paris' creative director Bertrand Guyon says: “Seeing [the pieces] close up allows for a certain appreciation of details.
 It helped me to get inspired in a modern way.”

 If you can’t make it to Saint Petersburg before the exhibit closes on January 14, 2018, click on for a virtual walk-through.

-Disclosure: Travel and expenses for the author were provided by Schiaparelli Paris for the purpose of writing this story.
+Disclosure: Travel and expenses for the author were provided by The Dali Museum St. Petersburg for the purpose of writing this story.